aaronjoseph/DataScienceNotes/Probability Density Function.md

+#sim

+In a random event a [[Random Variable]] can take any value, often times, certain values come across more frequent than others.

+`Probability Mass Function` is probability distribution for `discrete random variable` `Probability Density Function` is probability distribution for `continous random variable`

->`Probability Distribution Function` is used to infer the probability of random variable falling within a particular range of values.
-Probability density function is non-negative everywhere and its integral over the entire space is 1
+>`Probability Distribution Function` is used to infer the probability of [[Random Variable]] falling within a particular range of values.
+Probability density function is non-negative everywhere and its integral over the entire space is 1, integral of PDF/PMF gives [[Cumulative Density Function]]
->`Random Variable` is a variable whose numerical outcome is that of a random phenomenon.
-There are two types of radom variables - Discrete [1,2,3,...] and continous [1.1,1.2,...] random variable

 ---

 ### Types of Distribution